 Most dormitories have kitchen access, but you will need to provide your own dishes and cooking utensils.
 Lunch and dinner are usually available at the university mense (cafeterias).

 Cost, Payments and Contracts

 For university housing, you will be asked to pay a deposit of approximately €400 directly to Bocconi.
-This is paid via the online application with a credit card.
 Upon arriving you will pay rent monthly, in advance.
 Bocconi will provide all housing information, including payment deadlines.
 Housing applications must be completed and submitted to Bocconi within the required deadlines.
 The approximate monthly rent for a single room is €700 per month, utilities included.

 If you have dependents (spouse or children) you must make your own housing arrangements.
 Explore your options thoroughly before departure from the U.S. University housing for dependents is not available during any portion of the program.

 Some of the Bocconi dorm buildings house cafeterias.
 There is a self-service cafeteria in the basement of the Pensionato Bocconi (connected to all of the main Bocconi campus buildings), open from noon to 2:30 p.m. and from 7 p.m. to 8:30 p.m. every day except Sunday; the cost per meal is normally €8 but there is a special price of €4 only for exchange students.
 In the same area a “panino bar” (sandwiches and fast food) is open Monday through Friday from 8 a.m. to 5 p.m.
 There is also a café called The Coffee Bar in the basement of the main university building, open from 8 a.m. to 7 p.m. weekdays and from 8 a.m. to noon on Saturdays.

 Residence Arcobaleno has community kitchens where you are able to prepare your own meals.